Skip to main content

 The main benefits of the QCD are:

-- Non-taxable transfer
+• Non-taxable transfer

-- Satisfies the RMD requirement
+• Satisfies the RMD requirement

-- Benefits your charity of choice
+• Benefits your charity of choice

 Non-taxable Transfer

-Since the money is sent directly to the charity, it is not taxed.
+Since the money is sent directly to the charity, it's not taxed.
 Normally, if you take a distribution and donate it to the charity, then your original distribution is subject to your normal income tax rate.
 If a qualified charity receives the money via QCD, you are not taxed, and it doesn’t raise your Adjusted Gross Income (AGI) either.

 The fact that a QCD doesn’t raise your AGI is an important distinction.
 Your AGI is used to determine many different tax rates as well as your Medicare Part B premiums.
 If you’re already at the limits for these, then a QCD may be beneficial.